Southern strategy: Reconstruction to Solid South

-Blacks did have a voice in the Republican Party, especially in the choice of presidential candidates at the national convention.
-Boris Heersink and Jeffery A. Jenkins argue that in 1880–1928 Republican leaders at the presidential level adopted a "Southern Strategy" by "investing heavily in maintaining a minor party organization in the South, as a way to create a reliable voting base at conventions".
-As a consequence, federal patronage did go to Southern blacks as long as there was a Republican in the White House.
-The issue exploded in 1912, when President William Howard Taft used control of the Southern delegations to defeat former President Theodore Roosevelt at the Republican National Convention.

 Because blacks were closed out of elected offices, the South's congressional delegations and state governments were dominated by white Democrats until the 1980s or later.
-Effectively, Southern white Democrats controlled all the votes of the expanded population by which Congressional apportionment was figured.
-Many of their representatives achieved powerful positions of seniority in Congress, giving them control of chairmanships of significant Congressional committees.
-Although the Fourteenth Amendment has a provision to reduce the Congressional representation of states that denied votes to their adult male citizens, this provision was never enforced.
-Because African Americans could not be voters, they were also prevented from being jurors and serving in local offices.
+Effectively, Southern white Democrats controlled all the votes of the expanded population by which congressional apportionment was figured.
+Many of their representatives achieved powerful positions of seniority in Congress, giving them control of chairmanships of significant congressional committees.
+Although the Fourteenth Amendment has a provision to reduce the congressional representation of states that denied votes to their adult male citizens, this provision was never enforced.
+As African Americans could not be voters, they were also prevented from being jurors and serving in local offices.
 Services and institutions for them in the segregated South were chronically underfunded by state and local governments, from which they were excluded.

+Republicans rarely held seats in the U.S. House from the South during the Solid South period with the party only holding two seats in Tennessee between 1947 and 1952, out of the 105 seats in the south.
+Republicans won 80 of 2,565 congressional elections in the south during the first half of the 20th century.
+Between 1902 and 1950, all US Senators from the south were Democrats.
+Republicans held around 3% of state legislative seats in the south in 1948, and held zero seats in five states.

-During this period, Republicans held only a few House seats from the South.
-Between 1880 and 1904, Republican presidential candidates in the South received 35–40% of that section's vote (except in 1892, when the 16% for the Populists knocked Republicans down to 25%).
+Between 1880 and 1904, Republican presidential candidates in the South received 35–40% of that section's vote (except in 1892, when the 16% for the Populists lowered Republicans down to 25%).
 From 1904 to 1948, Republicans received more than 30% of the section's votes only in the 1920 (35.2%, carrying Tennessee) and 1928 elections (47.7%, carrying five states) after disenfranchisement.

 During this period, Republican administrations appointed blacks to political positions.
 Republicans regularly supported anti-lynching bills, but these were filibustered by Southern Democrats in the Senate.
 In the 1928 election, the Republican candidate Herbert Hoover rode the issues of prohibition and anti-Catholicism to carry five former Confederate states, with 62 of the 126 electoral votes of the section.
 After his victory, Hoover attempted to build up the Republican Party of the South, transferring his limited patronage away from blacks and toward the same kind of white Protestant businessmen who made up the core of the Northern Republican Party.
 With the onset of the Great Depression, which severely affected the South, Hoover soon became extremely unpopular.
 The gains of the Republican Party in the South were lost.
 In the 1932 election, Hoover received only 18.1% of the Southern vote for re-election.

+From 1860 and 1930, the Republicans controlled the U.S. Senate in thirty-one of thirty-six sessions and the U.S. House in twenty-three sessions.
+Between 1932 and 1992, the Republicans controlled the U.S. Senate for five out of thirty-one sessions and the U.S. House for two sessions.